kevtacular/openai-storybook/README.md

-# OpenAI API Quickstart - Python example app
+# OpenAI Storybook - A sample OpenAI app in Python

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This is a basic children's story generation app implemented using Python and [Flask](https://flask.palletsprojects.com/en/2.0.x/).
+The app allows you to select the characters, situation, and literary genre for a story to be generated.
+Once the parameters are selected, a story is generated using the `openai.Completion` API and illustrated using the `openai.Image` API.

+Follow the instructions below to set up and run the app.

 ## Setup